Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Finiteness of special subvarieties

 \subsection{Proof of Theorem \ref{thmbader}}

-If $S_\Gamma$ contains no totally geodesic subvariety, there is nothing to prove.
-Assume there is a totally geodesic subvariety $W$ of $S_\Gamma$ of maximal dimension among totally geodesic subvarieties.
+If $S_\Gamma$ contains no special subvariety, there is nothing to prove.
+Assume there is a special subvariety $W$ of $S_\Gamma$ of maximal dimension among special subvarieties.
 We will use several times Theorem \ref{mainthm} to describe $W$.
-First we see that $W$ is associated to $(H,X_H, \Gamma_H \subset \mathbf{H}(\Oo_K))$, a real sub-Shimura datum of $(G,X,\Gamma)$, where $\mathbf{H}$ is a strict semisimple $K$-subgroup of $\mathbf{G}$, since totally geodesic subvarieties are the same thing as $\Gamma$-special subvarieties.
-Denote by $\widehat{\mathbf{H}}$ the $\Q$-subgroup of $\widehat{\mathbf{G}}$ obtained as Weil restriction, from $K$ to $\Q$, of $\mathbf{H}$, and by $\widehat{H}$ the associated real group\footnote{Here we could consider the Weil restriction from the trace field $K_H$ of $\Gamma_H$, rather than from $K$, of $\mathbf{H}$, but, as explained in Remark \ref{twofields}, both groups describe the same $\Gamma$-special subvariety.}.
+First we see that $W$ is associated to $(H,X_H, \Gamma_H \subset \mathbf{H}(\Oo_K))$, a real sub-Shimura datum of $(G,X,\Gamma)$, where $\mathbf{H}$ is a strict semisimple $K$-subgroup of $\mathbf{G}$, since $W$ is in particular $\Gamma$-special.
+Denote by $\widehat{\mathbf{H}}$ the $\Q$-subgroup of $\widehat{\mathbf{G}}$ obtained as Weil restriction, from $K$ to $\Q$, of $\mathbf{H}$, and by $\widehat{H}$ the associated real group\footnote{Here we could consider the Weil restriction from the trace field $K_H$ of $\Gamma_H$, rather than from $K$, of $\mathbf{H}$, but, as explained in Remark \ref{twofields}, both groups describe the same $\Gamma$-special subvariety.
+The argument of Section \ref{mainpropsec} will moreover show that the smaller $K_H$ is, the more atypical $W$ is.}.